garybgenett/gary-os/README.md

   | Web browser       | [Links]        | Includes [Firefox]

 The dwm title bar has brief reminders for the shortcuts below.
-Use 'XSESSION=openbox startx' for Openbox instead of dwm.
-In Links, use the top bar for the menu and 'g' to open the URL bar.
+Use `XSESSION=openbox startx` for Openbox instead of dwm.
+In Links, use the top bar for the menu and `g` to open the URL bar.

   |                       | |
   |:---                   |:---